LocalStack LogoLocalStack Icon

 We wanted our users to be able to use the same domain name regardless of where their code was running from.
 For example: from the host, localhost.localstack.cloud would resolve to 127.0.0.1, but inside a separate container (such as a Lambda function, or the user’s Docker container) the name would resolve to the IP address of the LocalStack container.

 To implement this feature, we designed a system based on DNS.
-We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated it to to support this new use case:
+We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated it to support this new use case:

 • Requests made to our DNS server to resolve the name localhost.localstack.cloud will respond with the IP address of the LocalStack container.